 You caused us a loss that's worse than Goldwater in 64.

-We don't want you on our party anymore.
+We don't want you in our party anymore.

-I could I could see that happening because I think that's what the Democrats think would happen with Huckabee as a nominee.
+It was I could I could see that happening because that's what the Democrats think would happen with Huckabee as a nominee.

-I'll tell you, because I listen to the press all the time, and I've watched their comments about um anybody of the press is for, uh usually am against because I know they have their uh they have the uh about the agenda.
+I'll tell you, because I listen to the press all the time, and I've watched their comments about anybody the press is for, I usually am against, because I know they have their, about the agenda.

-What what you have noticed, and uh I will articulate, and this is nothing new, I just think people don't understand the depth and breadth of this.
+What you have noticed, and I will articulate, and this is nothing new, I just think people don't understand the depth and breadth of this.

-But if you look at who the drive-by's are out propping up versus who they're trying to destroy, they they despise us, folks.
+But if you look at who the drive-bys are out propping up versus who they're trying to destroy, they despise us, folks.

 They despise conservatives.

-They want to take out any con took out George Allen, macaca.
+They want to take out any, took out George Allen, Macaca.

 They don't understand that the influence that exists here results from you.